 race-conditions happening when the httpd and rake db:seed start at the

-#3 Updated by Ivan Necas almost 5 years ago
+#3 Updated by Ivan Necas over 5 years ago

 - Status changed from Assigned to Closed